 - There is a restroom facility on site, but it is not glamorous by any means

 - The workday is scheduled to end around 3 pm.

 Weather and Construction Delays: Habitat will not be able guarantee work on a scheduled day.
 It is important to check your email and text messages the week leading up to your scheduled volunteer day, to stay informed about changes in the construction schedule.
-Volunteers may also call the Habitat office at 402-477-9184 the evening before for the updated build schedule.
+Volunteers may also call the Habitat office at 402-477-9184 any time for the updated weekly build schedule.